-If the draft submitted to the Examination Committee is acceptable, the members can sign the Dissertation Approval form immediately following the final examination.
+If the draft submitted to the Examination Committee is acceptable, the members can sign the Dissertation Approval Form immediately following the final examination.
 If revisions are required, signatures can be collected at a later date after the examination.
-Once revisions are satisfactory, a PDF of the dissertation and the Dissertation Approval form must be submitted to the Student Services office and the Graduate Coordinator for format approval, as required by the Graduate College.
+Once revisions are satisfactory, a Word Document of the dissertation and the Dissertation Approval Form must be submitted to the Student Services office for format approval, as required by the Graduate College.
 In addition, the Department of NRES requires some additional format requirements.
 See guidelines under Preparation of Dissertation.
 A properly formatted thesis is required.

-Once the format is approved, the dissertation and Dissertation Approval form will be electronically submitted to the NRES Department Head for review, approval, and signature.
+Once the format is approved, the dissertation and Dissertation Approval Form will be electronically submitted to the NRES Department Head for review, approval, and signature.
 The student will be notified when the dissertation is ready to be electronically deposited.
-Allow at least two weeks for the Graduate Coordinator and Department Head approvals.
+Allow a minimum of two weeks for the Graduate Coordinator and Department Head approvals.
 At this time, the student will be asked to complete the NRES Graduate Student Exit Survey.